BA Degree in Animation

 Please see specific information on the course requirements below:

 5x O6/H7s (O6 = 40 – 55% in a Leaving Certificate Ordinary subject / H7 = 30-40% in a Leaving Certificate Higher Level subject)

-To include O6 or higher in Ordinary Leaving Certificate Maths
+To include a minimum O6 or higher in Ordinary Leaving Certificate Maths

-To include O6 or higher in Ordinary Leaving Certificate Language subject
+To include a minimum O6 or higher in Ordinary Leaving Certificate Irish or English

 - TOEFL Paper based 570 with a TWE (test of written English) score of 4.5.

 - Computer based 233 with a score of 4.5 in the essay.

 - Internet based 90 with a written score of 21.

 - Cambridge Proficiency Grade C.